manish-in-java/spring-mvc-jasper/README.md

 For every month, it shows the total amount received by Coffee Inc.

 # 3. Running the application
-The following pre-requisites are required to run this application:
+The following pre-requisites need to be met in order to run this application:

 1. JDK 6.0+
 2. Apache Maven 3.0.4+